LadyJessie19/WexerBackend/EN_US.md

 - **URL:** MongoDB database address.
 - **PORT:** Port where the Express server will start.
 - **SECRET_KEY:** Secret key for creating JWT tokens.
 - **USER_URL:** The url that must be concatenated with the filename to return the file with the link for the user.
+More info at [Running with Postman](#running-with-postman).

 ## Running the Application 🚀